mfactory-lab/omnisol/programs/omnisol/Readme.md

-# OmniSOL v.0.0.1
+# omniSOL v.0.0.1

-OmniSol program.
+omniSOL program.

-# Set-up guide
+# Setup

-To change admin - write admin wallet address at ADMIN const (line 3).
+1. To change the admin, set a new admin wallet address for the ADMIN constant (Line 3) in:
-Located at:

 > src/state.rs

-Build a program:
+2. Build the program:

 ```bash
 make build
 ```

-Generate SDK:
+3. Generate an SDK:

 ```bash
 pnpm api:gen
 ```

-Configure cluster to deploy to:
+4. Set the cluster to deploy to:

 ```bash
 solana config set --url <CLUSTER>
 ```

-Where CLUSTER is a solana cluster address.
+Where CLUSTER is a Solana cluster address.

-Deploy program:
+5. Deploy the program:

 ```bash
 anchor deploy
 ```

-Run tests:
+6. Run tests:

 ```bash
 make test